 Referrals & Additional Information

-Please visit our Referral page for more information on how to make a referral.
+Please visit our referral page for information on how to make a referral.

 Electrodiagnostic Studies (EMG, neurography, repetitive nerve stimulation, quantitative EMG, single fiber EMG, Autonomic Function Testing and quantitative sensory testing (QST) may be easily arranged by physicians or their offices and health care agencies by contacting the Clinical Neurophysiology Laboratory at UNC Hospitals at (984) 974-1686.